Rocket.Chat Air-Gapped Deployment with Docker

 Prerequisites

-• One internet-connected server to download and push images to your private registry
+• One internet-connected server with Git installed to download and push images to your private registry

 • One air-gapped server to host the private registry